JonZeolla/Lab/tutorials/beginner/write/README.md

 You can also refine cangen to send only what you want, or to view what is being sent without having to refer to `candump`.
 You can run `cangen` to see all of your options.
 Specifically, pay attention to `-D`, `-L`, and `-v`.

+## `canplayer`
+Okay, so say you wanted to record a session and then replay it back.
+Assuming you have frames on your can interface that you want to record, you can use `candump` to log them to a file, and then use `canplayer` to play them back in the future.
+That would look something like this:
+`cangen vcan0 # To get something on the CAN bus
+candump vcan0,0:0 -l vcan0 # Start recording the traffic`
+Once that's run for a few seconds, you'll need to cancel the cangen and candump (`Ctrl+C`, `kill`, etc.).
+Then, you can replay the CAN messages using:
+`canplayer vcan0=vcan0 -I candump*log`
+That will replay the contents of your candump log file, mapping the receive interface from candump (vcan0) to the interface you want it to output on (vcan0).
+There are also some handy switches such as `-t` which will send the CAN messages as quickly as possible, `-li` which will loop the candump file infinitely, or `-v` to print the sent CAN frames to stdout.

 ## `socketcand`
 The socketcand tool connects a network interface to a CAN interface on a host.
 This means that you are able to connect to one or multiple CAN busses that are connected to a host running this software, over an ethernet network connection.
 You could then send/receive messages to/from that CAN bus remotely.